 Over the time this kind of trivial mistakes can be annoying, but they can be avoided with a utility function that checks the "grammar" of the input parameters.
-In your script, after you defined the parameters\dict, you can validate it with the command:
+In your script, after you defined the parameters_dict, you can validate it with the command (note that you need to pass also the input crystal structure, s, to allow the validator to perform all needed checks):

-''' validated_dict = calc.input_helper(parameters_dict, structure=s) parameters = ParameterData(dict=validated_dict) '''
+''' PwCalculation = CalculationFactory('quantumespresso.pw') validated_dict = PwCalculation.input_helper(parameters_dict, structure=s) parameters = ParameterData(dict=validated_dict) '''

-The input\helper method will check for the correctness of the input parameters.
+The input_helper method will check for the correctness of the input parameters.
 If misspelling or incorrect keys are detected, the method raises an exception, which stops the script before submitting the calculation and thus allows for a more effective debugging.

 With this utility, you can also provide a list of keys, without providing the namelists (useful if you don't remember where to put some variables in the input file).
-Hence, you can provide to input\helper() a dictionary like this one:
+Hence, you can provide to input_helper() a dictionary like this one: